kekse1/count.php/README.md

 too.

 The [per-host config overwrite](#per-host-config-overwrite)s do allow a subset/difference of the whole configuration items to be applied, if such host is selected.
-They reside in the regular `path` directory, prefixed by a single `@`, and are encoded in [JSON format](https://www.json.org/).
-And they'll be loaded automatically if existing, if such a host is being selected.
+They reside in the regular `path` directory, prefixed by a single `@`.

 ### No more constants.
 Here are the current _default_ settings, including the possible types